Yashandyash30/phd-guide-india/exam-prep/GATE.md

   - EM: Griffiths / Sadiku
 - 🧠 **Practice**:
   - Solve past 10–15 years' GATE papers
-  - Use test series from platforms like Unacademy, Exergic, or Physics by Physics
+  - Use test series from platforms like Physics Tadka, D Physics, Physics by A Singh, Career Endeavour or Fiziks.
 - 🔁 **Revise**:
   - Create formula sheets and concept maps